 TV Channels – 2, 7, 22 and 45 in Dayton

-In the Graham district, we will continue to count days during this school year.
+In the Graham district, we continue to count days utilized during the school year.
 Under this practice, the Ohio Dept. of Education allows school districts to utilize five (5) days as calamity days.
-Any cancellations over five days are required to be made up.
+In case we need to use calamity days, day one (1) through three (3) will be made up using Blizzard Bags for students.
+Days four (4) through Eight (8) will not be made up.
+Extenuating circumstances beyond eight days could require other make-up plans.
 Possible make-up options on this year’s calendar are listed below in hierarchical order:

 Another important safety concern is to remember to devise a plan for your family in the event the district must call for an early dismissal.
 Especially important is for young children who ride the bus to have someone meet them if an early dismissal is called.

 Please remember, the final decision to send a child to school on an icy, snowy day rests with parents.
+We value your best judgment.
 Your cooperation and understanding are greatly appreciated.